algofaktura/easy_dc_rust/README.md

 # easy dc solver
-An algorithm for solving the Hamiltonian cycle problem deterministically and in linear time on all instances of discocube graphs which are:
+An algorithm for solving the Hamiltonian cycle problem deterministically and in linear time on all instances of discocube graphs (tested for up to 350 million vertices).
+Discocube graphs are
-3-dimensional grid graphs derived from: a polycube of an octahedron | a Hauy construction of an octahedron using cubes as identical building blocks | the accretion of cubes around a central cube forming an octahedron at the limit...
+3-dimensional grid graphs derived from: a polycube of an octahedron | a Hauy construction of an octahedron using cubes as identical building blocks | the accretion of cubes around a central cube forming an octahedron at the limit... or the set of points in a 3-dimensional square grid graph contained within an octahedron.
+This algorithm is an artist's rendering of a graph object using programming as a language (versus painting or singing about a mountain) as a means by which to describe the contours of his muse.
+There are no while loops, and will terminate after a series of steps have been performed.
+This algorithm aims, with enough optimizations, to be able to find the hamiltonian cycle for graphs up to a billion vertices.
+It takes only a little bit less time to certify a solution as it does to find it.

 ![Planar embedding of Cube and Discocubes](imgs/planar_emb.png?raw=true "Planar embedding of Cube and Discocubes") *Planar embedding of a cube and a discocube. from the set of all graphs G, where the order of G is of the ***Uncentered octahedral numbers*** [A130809](https://oeis.org/A130809), only the first two instances shown above; n[0] and n[1] are planarly embeddable i.e., it can be represented on a two-dimensional surface without any of its edges crossing.*